 - Teach your child to never surprise or scare a dog and never approach a dog they do not know.

 Our Greenville personal injury lawyers look forward to seeing our fellow community members enjoying the summer safely!

-If, for any reason, you or your child is injured by another person or party’s negligence, our Greenville, South Carolina personal injury attorneys at David W. Martin Law Group can help explain your legal rights and options to hold them accountable during a free consultation by calling (803) 590-1958 or contacting us online.
+If, for any reason, you or your child is injured by another person or party’s negligence, our Greenville, South Carolina personal injury attorneys at David W. Martin Law Group can help explain your legal rights and options to hold them accountable during a consultation by calling (803) 590-1958 or contacting us online.